-Born in Chicago, Illinois; Marc Spector was the rebellious son of a studious Jewish rabbi whose family had fled Europe in the 1930s to escape the Holocaust.
+Born in Chicago, Illinois, Marc Spector was the rebellious son of an academic Jewish rabbi whose family had fled Europe in the 1930s to escape the Holocaust.
 Marc could not understand why his father refused to fight against his people's persecution and grew disgusted with his pacifistic ways, viewing him as a coward.

-Rejecting his father's faith, Marc started out as a heavyweight boxer before eventually joining the U.S. Marines where he was trained as a commando.
-Shortly afterwards, his skills led to his recruitment into the Central Intelligence Agency where he worked with William Cross (who later became the villainous Crossfire) and his own brother, Randall Spector.
-However, Randall betrayed the CIA and was secretly smuggling and selling weapons and when Marc's lover discovered this and when she tried to turn him in, he brutally murdered her with a meat cleaver.
-In retaliation, Marc hunted Randall down but during the fight, Randall was seemingly killed by an exploding grenade.
+Rejecting his father's faith, Marc started out as a heavyweight boxer before eventually joining the U.S. Marines, where he was trained as a commando.
+Shortly afterward, his skills led to his recruitment into the Central Intelligence Agency.
+He worked with William Cross (who later became the villainous Crossfire) and his own brother, Randall Spector.
+However, Randall betrayed the CIA and was secretly smuggling and selling weapons.
+When Marc's lover discovered this and tried to turn him in, Randall brutally murdered her with a meat cleaver.
+In retaliation, Marc hunted Randall down, but during the fight, Randall was seemingly killed by an exploding grenade.

 Fed up with the CIA, Marc went independent and became a fierce soldier of fortune, renowned for his willingness to do anything providing the job paid well enough.
 In Africa, he met a French mercenary, Jean-Paul "Frenchie" DuChamp, who would become one of Marc's closest friends and Marc's pilot.

 While working for the terrorist Raoul Bushman, Marc became increasingly disturbed by Bushman's savagery and ruthlessness.
-For the first time in his life, his conscience had awakened and it troubled him deeply.
-Then in Selima, Sudan, they stumbled across archaeologist Dr. Peter Alraune's excavation of an Egyptian Pharaoh's tomb.
-Believing there was gold and riches within, Bushman murdered Alraune to plunder the tomb.
+For the first time in his life, his conscience had awakened, and it troubled him deeply.
+In Selima, Sudan, they stumbled across archaeologist Dr. Peter Alraune's excavation of an Egyptian Pharaoh's tomb.
+Believing there were gold and riches within, Bushman murdered Alraune to plunder the tomb.

-Sickened by Bushman, Marc tried to do the decent thing and helped Alraune's daughter, Marlene escape from Raoul's attentions.
-Annoyed with Marc's betrayal, Bushman brutally beat Spector and abandoned him in the desert so that he would suffer before he died.
+Sickened by Bushman, Marc tried to do the decent thing and helped Alraune's daughter, Marlene, escape from Raoul's notice.
+Annoyed with Marc's betrayal, Bushman brutally beat Spector and abandoned him in the desert so he would suffer before he died.

 Barely conscious, Spector staggered to the ancient tomb for shelter.
 Marlene was there with her father's men and brought Marc to rest near a statue of the moon god, Khonshu.

 Weakened from his fight with Bushman and the elements of the desert, Marc Spector died.
-As Marlene cried over his cooling body, Spector suddenly came back to life claiming that he had a vision that Khonshu had brought him back from the dead in order to be the Moon's Knight of Vengeance.
+As Marlene cried over his cooling body, Spector suddenly returned to life, claiming that he had a vision that Khonshu had brought him back from the dead to be the Moon's Knight of Vengeance.

-Spector removed the burial shroud from the statue of Khonshu and wrapped it around himself as a makeshift cloak before he confronted Bushman once again and this time, he was victorious and thus Moon Knight was born.
+Spector removed the burial shroud from the statue of Khonshu and wrapped it around himself as a makeshift cloak, before confronting Bushman once again, and this time, he was victorious.
+Thus, Moon Knight was born.

-Moon Knight was created by writer Doug Moench and artist Don Perlin and his first appearance was in Werewolf by Night #32 in 1975.
+Moon Knight was created by writer Doug Moench and artist Don Perlin and his first appearance was in Werewolf by Night Volume 1 issue 32 in 1975.

 Originally he appeared as the enemy of the titular character in a two issue story arc.
 However, Moon Knight proved so popular that due to reader demand, he returned to guest star in Marvel Spotlight, Spectacular Spider-Man, Marvel Two-In-One, and The Defenders which helped define his background before he gained his own solo strip as a backup feature in Hulk! magazine before he was finally awarded with his own solo comic book series in 1980.